kiwi-bdd/Kiwi/CONTRIBUTING.md

    has [already reported the issue](https://github.com/allending/Kiwi/issues?state=open), please [submit a new issue](https://github.com/allending/Kiwi/issues/new), and include any and all information maintainers might need to fix the problem.
-   It's not easy to find bugs, but detailed reports help!
+   It's not easy to fix bugs, but detailed reports help!

 ## Pull Requests